voboost/voboost/memory-bank/progress.md

   - MainActivity and tab structure
   - ThemeManager development
     - Actual instantiation of the Android project in Android Studio.
-    - Creation of the `voboost-lib-config` module.
+    - Creation of the `voboost-config` module.
     - Setup of `MainActivity` and initial tab structure (XML layouts).
-- **Core `voboost-lib-config` implementation:** Developing the configuration reading, writing, and reactive update mechanisms.
+- **Core `voboost-config` implementation:** Developing the configuration reading, writing, and reactive update mechanisms.
 - **`voboost` UI and Feature Development:** Implementing all defined UI components, internationalization, theming, dynamic UI adjustments, and `Store` tab functionalities.
 - **Integration and Testing:** Connecting modules, writing comprehensive tests, and ensuring system stability.